-Macau International Airport operates 24 hours a day, you may take a direct or connecting flight to Macau International Airport or transfer to other city routes; in addition, a helicopter service flies directly from Hong Kong and Shenzhen to Macau.
+Macau International Airport operates 24 hours a day, you may take a direct or connecting flight to Macau International Airport or transfer to other city routes.
+There are direct flights available from Taiwan, Japan and major China cities to Macau.
+In addition, a helicopter service flies directly from Hong Kong and Shenzhen to Macau.

 You can travel to Macau by sea via Shun Tak Centre (Sheung Wan, Hong Kong), Hong Kong International Airport, China Ferry Terminal (Tsim Sha Tsui, Kowloon, Hong Kong), Tuen Mun Ferry Terminal (New Territories, Hong Kong), Shekou (Shenzhen), and Fu Yong Ferry Terminal (Shenzhen Airport).

 Land crossings from Mainland China are made through the Border Gate on Macau Peninsula and the Lotus Bridge in Cotai.
 The Kee Kwan Motor Road Co. and China Travel Service (Macao) Ltd. operate a roundtrip air-conditioned bus service from major cities in Guangdong Province to Macau.
 The buses arrive at Gongbei Port in Zhuhai, from where you may go through the checkpoints at Gongbei Port and Border Gate to Macau.